bluerosegarden/flowerbed/content/Using Quartz & Github Publisher.md

 - (Optional) If you use dataview, in the **Text & Link Converters** tab toggle the **Dataview** option
 - (optional) in the **Plugin Settings** tab, turn on **Copy Link** and set **Base Link** to your site's domain!

 And that's it!
 Now just run **Github Publisher: Upload all shared notes** and wait for the deployment to build!
 There are many other settings you can apply, such as automatically [renaming a file or path](https://obsidian-publisher.netlify.app/plugin/settings/upload/?h=edit#regex-on-filename-folder-path) (I use this for my index.md!)
 To explore all of your options, [check out the plugin's documentation](https://obsidian-publisher.netlify.app/)

+## FAQ
+- Q: publishing doesn't work!
+I get a `httperror: not found`
+	- A: make sure you don't have a VPN on! sometimes that can cause http issues (but not all the time)